aswinsuresh24/SoS-Cosmology-and-Dark-Matter/README.md

 # SoS-Cosmology-and-Dark-Matter
-This repository contains $\LaTeX$ code and final report for summer of science project on cosmology and dark matter.
+This repository contains latex code and final report for summer of science project on cosmology and dark matter.